YuhBoyMatty/sven_internalsrc/README.md

 Also, when cheat loaded it will execute `sven_internal.cfg` file from folder `../Sven Co-op/svencoop/`.

 # Console Variables/Commands
-Type in the console the following command: `sc_help`.
+Type in the console the following command: `sm printcvars all ? sc_`.

-The command above will print information about each CVar/ConCommand that belongs to the cheat.
+The command above will print information about each CVar/ConCommand that belongs to the plugin.

 # Chat Colors
 Lets you change the color of players when they write something in chat.

-File `chat_colors_players.txt` used for adding the players in such format: `STEAMID64 : COLOR_NUMBER`.
+File `chat_colors_players.txt` used for adding the players in such format: `STEAM64ID : COLOR_NUMBER`.

-To convert traditional SteamID to SteamID64 faster, you can use the following console command: `steamid_to_steamid64 [SteamID]`.
+To convert traditional SteamID to SteamID64 faster, you can use the following console command: `sc_steamid_to_steamid64 [SteamID]`.

 There're currently 5 color numbers (slots) plus rainbow color, thus you can use 6 unique and customizable colors (can be changed in Menu).